Ethan Horvath: Nottingham Forest

 On July 13, 2021, Horvath joined EFL Championship side Nottingham Forest on a free transfer following the expiration of his contract at Club Brugge.
 On May 29, 2022, Horvath came on as a substitute in Forest's 1–0 play-off final victory over Huddersfield Town at Wembley Stadium in the 90th minute, due to an injury for starting goalkeeper Brice Samba.

-On July 2, 2022, Horvath was loaned to Championship side Luton Town for the 2022–23 season.
+On July 2, 2022, Horvath was loaned to Championship side Luton Town for the 2022–23 season, helping them to promotion via the play-offs.

+Cardiff City

+On February 1, 2024, Horvath signed a three-and-a-half-year deal with Welsh EFL Championship side Cardiff City for an undisclosed fee.

+On August 22, 2025, Hovarth signed for EFL Championship club Sheffield Wednesday on a loan until January 2026 following the injury to Pierce Charles and Sheffield Wednesday having no other senior goalkeeper.
+He made his debut the following day in a 2–2 draw against Wrexham.
+The next game he would save 2 penalties in a penalty shootout to help Wednesday beat Leeds United in the EFL Cup.
+He was sent off late against Charlton Athletic for a late challenge and would serve a one-match ban.

 International career

 Horvath has represented United States youth teams at every level since U-14.
 He was named to the U.S. under-20 squad for the 2015 FIFA U-20 World Cup in New Zealand, although his club did not release him.
 He was the U.S. under-23 starting goalkeeper for the CONCACAF–CONMEBOL Olympic qualifying playoff against Colombia, conceding two goals in two matches as U.S. lost on aggregate.

 Horvath was named to the 23-man U.S. squad for the Copa América Centenario held in June 2016.
 Head coach Jürgen Klinsmann called Horvath one of his "biggest hopes for the future" at the goalkeeper position.
 On October 7, 2016, Horvath made his U.S. debut, playing the full match and keeping a clean sheet in a 2–0 victory over Cuba.

 On May 24, 2021, Horvath was named to the United States' roster for the 2021 CONCACAF Nations League Finals.
 In the 2021 CONCACAF Nations League Final on June 6, 2021, Horvath was substituted on in the second half after starting goalkeeper Zack Steffen suffered a non-contact knee injury.
 Horvath proved to be instrumental to the United States' 3–2 victory, as he made several key saves, including saving Andrés Guardado's penalty late into extra time which would have tied up the score and most likely sent the game to a penalty shoot-out.
 For his efforts, he was subsequently named the man of the match.

+On November 9, 2022, Horvath was named to the United States' roster for the 2022 FIFA World Cup in Qatar.
+During the tournament, Horvath saw no playing time, serving as backup to Matt Turner.

 Personal life

-Born to a Hungarian father, he also holds a Hungarian passport.
+Born to a Hungarian father, Horvath also holds a Hungarian passport.